vizzuhq/ipyvizzu-story/docs/tutorial/index.md

 `Slides` can contain one or more `Steps`.

-A `Step` (and a single-Step `Slide`) is basically the same as the `Chart` object in `ipyvizzu`, with some minor, but important differences (for now):
+A `Step` (and a single-Step `Slide`) is basically the same as the `Chart` object in `ipyvizzu`, with a minor, but important difference:

 - all of the data has to be added to the story at initialization, and it can be filtered at every `Step` throughout the `Story`.
-- animation options are not available

 In case of a `Slide` with multiple `Steps`, all, but the last `Steps` are interim charts that connect a `Slide` with a previous `Slide` but the animation